Silicon Beach Bomo - Orientation Guide | The Triangle

 Right: The pedestrianised area from the top of Orchard Walk (mouse over photo to see imqge of latter).
 The red canopy belongs to the sundeck extension of Flirt Café Bar.

 On the far [ie W] side of this road winding up the hill is Atlântico Portuguese restaurant (fish n chips plus traditional food from Madeira), and ‘Bournemouth's only vegan and veggie lounge’ the Mad Cucumber (which also does arts events such as poetry evenings).
 The connecting roadway loops around the Triangle buildings opposite, past Omelettos takeaway (which bills itself as the first of its kind) and the Mint Leaf Indian Brasserie, by the bus stops.
-If you prefer a real-coffee place to a tax-dodging international chain, across from Starbucks is Espresso Kitchen.
+If you prefer a real-coffee place to a tax-dodging international chain, across from Starbucks is Espresso Kitchen, which has a small upstairs room.

 There are well over a dozen cafes, coffee shops, bars and restaurants around the Triangle, the close competition resulting in a certain amount of churn that has already seen several modest cafe enterprises close.
-Tara’s was a plain caff which also did Turkish breakfasts, pictured here, etc (the owners were Turkish); now closed, it may have been a victim of gentrification, due to so many other more upmarket eateries opening nearby.
+Tara’s, pictured here, was a plain caff which also did Turkish breakfasts (the owners being Turkish); now closed, it may have been a victim of gentrification, due to so many other more upmarket eateries opening nearby.

 Right: St Michael's Rd seen from outside the Blue Hill cafe.

 The Little Triangle, looking N towards Poole Hill.
 The boarded-up shop next to Rancho Steak House was a Kodak Express, a victim of the changeover to digital photography.
-The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as the Bermuda Cafe.
+The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as a restaurant with outdoor bench seating.

 The Little Triangle